 Bradley adds a couple of unconventional ingredients—a citrusy amaro and a dessert-style sherry—that bring depth, complexity and elegance to the cocktail, he says.
 “PX sherry adds dried fruit and dark chocolate flavors, while the Amaro Nonino adds notes of caramel, bitter orange and cinnamon, he says.
 “All of these flavors are great complements in a balanced Espresso Martini.”

-Add all ingredients into a shaker with ice and hard-shake.
+Add the vodka, coffee liqueur, amaro, sherry and simple syrup into a shaker with ice and hard-shake.

 Fine-strain into a chilled cocktail glass.